Every hierarchy of beliefs is a type: The type space

-We can say again that Meier's type space is a little bit different from ours, however the difference is really slight, and we prove a stronger result in theorem \ref{fotetel}., hence we have omitted the formal proof of the above proposition.
+Although \cite{Meier2001}'s type space is different from ours, the difference is slight, moreover, we prove a stronger result in Theorem \ref{fotetel}, hence we also omit the proof of the above proposition.